Average fixed cost

 Average fixed cost is the fixed cost per unit of output.
 As the total number of units of the good produced increases, the average fixed cost decreases because the same amount of fixed costs is being spread over a larger number of units of output.
+The average fixed cost is a reciprocal function that plots a rectangular hyperbola.

 Average variable cost plus average fixed cost equals average total cost: